 The version of this album I got was the 2011 re-issue with the bonus disc of live material from that era.
 These live recordings are great.
 They seem to take the awkward edge off the studio work and add just the right amount of cohesion to generate a suitable amount of appreciation from me for them.
 This has enabled me to listen to the original album with a slightly changed aural attitude.

 The album still doesn’t flow well, but I haven’t tried changing the track order to make it work better yet.
 The songs are good.
 They’re heavy and powerful.
 Tony Iommi’s guitar is menacing.
 Geezer Butler’s bass is as doom-ridden and active as it is at his best.
 Dio’s vocals are really good.
 Relaxed and flowing, but with a little grit replacing the high end of his ‘Mob Rules’-era soar.
 The slight let-down is Vinny Appice’s drum sound.
 A big cardboard box comes to mind.
-It’s probably not as bad as I it might sound like I’m making it out to be, but it has remained a slight agitation for me.
+It’s probably not as bad as it sounds like I’m making it out to be, but it has remained a slight agitation for me.

 Production was done by Reinhold Mack, who has many years of very creditworthy of work on his list of achievements, but may not be accurately matched for this kind of heavy.